Kennedy Lab - Spring 2019 (including affiliate members)

 Emma joined the lab for the summer of 2018 from Macalester College to work on the ecology of Frankia bacteria in a collaboration with Dr. Mike Anderson.
 In addition to lots of PCRs and sequencing, Emma assisted on multiple field visits to Cedar Creek to deploy and recover mycorrhizal necromass.

 Lauren was a member of the lab from 2015-2017.
 She was the recipient of a NSF post-doctoral fellowship to study the isotopic composition of mushrooms and plant specimens in the Bell Museum herbarium collections.
 She also worked on a number of additional projects, including characterizing the patterns of fungal community assembly during wood decomposition as well as optimizing various bioinformatic approaches used in fungal ecology.
 She is currently a research scientist at Monsanto.

 Erin joined the lab in spring 2016 and worked with Chris Fernandez generating mycorrhizal biomass and building litter bags for the 2016 field season at Cedar Creek.
 In 2017, she won a UROP to conduct her own research on fungal necromass decomposition across the forest-grassland border at Cedar Creek.
 She also worked with Lauren Cline generating isotope data from Bell herbarium samples in summer 2017.
-She is now a technician in Jonathan Schilling's lab and gearing up for grad school in 2019.
+After graduating, she worked for a year as a technician in Jonathan Schilling's lab.

 Emily joined the lab as a volunteer in spring 2017 and worked with Lotus Lofgren examining spore germination capacity in Suillus with compatible and non-compatible hosts.
 She conducted a directed research project on the same topic in fall 2017 and recently applied to medical school.